nicoencarnacion/resources/WORKFLOW.md

 ## Sketch Workflow
 - To avoid slight color variations when using the color picker in Sketch, be sure to pick the color at the center of an element.
+- Organize your designs using **Pages** and **Artboards**.
+You will find these features useful once you're working on a design file with multiple screens with multiple variants.
-- Use proper numbering and naming for Artboards just as you would for Photoshop layers.
-I make it a habit to create multiple variants of a screen or component.
-Here are some examples:
+- Use proper numbering and naming for **Pages** and **Artboards** just as you would for Photoshop layers.
+- I make it a habit to keep a screen together with its variants in a separate **Page**.
+Here are's an example:

+   A **Page** named **Editing Room** will contain the following screen designs:

    **_Editing Room_** - Main design, in this case, for the "Editing Room".
    **_Editing Room - Comments_** - A variant of the "Editing Room" with the comments section visible.
    **_Editing Room - Chapters_** - A variant of the "Editing Room" with the chapters section visible.
    **_Editing Room - Comments (Mobile)_** - The mobile design for the Editing Room with the comments section visible.
    **_Editing Room - Chapters (Tablet)_** - The tablet design for the Editing Room with the chapters section visible.

 - Group layers.
+If possible, convert them to Symbols.
 Keep everything neat and tidy!
 - Use [Craft](https://www.invisionapp.com/craft) and [Auto Layout](https://animaapp.github.io/Auto-Layout/).
 It will make your life easier!

 ## Sketch-Zeplin Workflow